thosgood/this-weeks-finds/markdown/151-200/week189.md

 so one would not see widely spaced spectral lines in Hawking radiation from a large black hole.

-Anyway, there are a lot of weird things here that I don\'t understand at all, like these quasinormal modes.
+Anyway, there are a lot of weird things here that I don't understand at all, like these quasinormal modes.
 Worse, it could all be just a coincidence.
 But, all of a sudden that Barbero-Immirzi parameter is starting to smell a lot sweeter!